slytomcat/URLshortener/README.md

 Response: simple home page and HTTP 200 OK in case of good service health or HTTP 500 Server error in case of bad service health

-### Configuration file
+### Sevice configuration

-Configuration file must have a name `cnf.json` and it should be placed in the same folder where URLshortener was run.
+Configuration file must have a name `cnfr.json` and it should be placed in the same folder where URLshortener was run.
 The file content must be the following correct JSON value:

     {
     "ConnectOptions": {
         "Addrs": [ "<RedisHost>:6379" ],
-        "Password": "Long long password that is configured for Redis authorization" "DB": 7
+        "Password": "Long long password that is configured for Redis authorization", "DB": 7
     },
-    "TokenLength":5
+    "TokenLength":5,
     "Timeout":777,
     "ListenHostPort":"0.0.0.0:80",
     "DefaultExp":30,